 Understanding this journey is critical to creating and maintaining brand loyalty.
 In fact, recent research from Salesforce discovered that 80% of customers say their experience with a brand is just as important as the brand’s product.

-Different industries outline the steps in different ways, but for travel it may be summed up in several distinctive steps: Inspiration, Booking, Experience, and Insights.
+Different industries outline the steps in different ways, but for travel it may be summed up in several distinctive steps: inspiration, booking, pre-trip, in-destination and insights.
 Let’s take a closer look at each step in the process.

 - Inspiration: This is the spark that sets the trip in motion.
 Perhaps the traveler reads a blog about a national park, sees a destination photo on social media, or wants to attend a certain event.
 Their interest is peaked, and they begin to research how and when to visit that destination.
 Offering inspiration and information about your destinations will help your brand be at top of their minds for the next stage.